Developmental Cancer Therapeutics Research Program

 The scientific goal of the Hollings Cancer Center Developmental Cancer Therapeutics Program is to discover and characterize unique agents and pathways that will impact the development of more effective cancer therapies and to translate these discoveries into clinical applications by using proof-of-principle, early phase clinical and correlative science studies.

-The Developmental Cancer Therapeutics Program is co-led by Kenneth D. Tew, PhD, and Carolyn D. Britten, MD.
-This program is organized around three themes of scientific investigation and is a central hub where therapeutic-focused discoveries across all Hollings Cancer Center programs are translated into clinical studies.
-The three themes are: 1) Elucidation of Cellular Signaling Pathways; 2) Modulation of Redox and Cellular Stress Response; and 3) Development of Small Molecule Chemotherapeutic Agents.
+The Developmental Cancer Therapeutics Program is co-led by Kenneth D. Tew, PhD, and Carolyn D. Britten, MD, and is a central hub where therapeutic-focused discoveries across all Hollings Cancer Center programs are translated into clinical studies.
+The program is organized around three themes of scientific investigation: 1) Elucidation of Cellular Signaling Pathways; 2) Modulation of Redox and Cellular Stress Response; and 3) Development of Small Molecule Chemotherapeutic Agents.

 FEATURED RESEARCH PROJECT